The phrase "March Madness®" may be irresistible, and not only to basketball fans, but using it to promote a business

 If you see the ® for a registered trademark or a ™ for a trademark in the process of being registered, you are being notified that you must not use this trademarked phrase without permission in any other business.

-Trademark owners often approve the use of their name by specific manufacturers of specific products, for a fee.
+Trademark owners often approve the use of their name by creating licensing agreements with manufacturers of specific products.
 That's why there are "official" March Madness banners.
-But the company that tried to use marchmadness.com as a URL was successfully sued by the NCAA and March Madness Athletic Association.
+But if you try to use March Madness as a domain name, you would probably be sued by the NCAA.

 What Happens If I Violate a Trademark?

 Let's say you start a burger place called Wendy's, or even Windy's.
 If the hamburger chain Wendy's organization finds out about it, they will send you a cease-and-desist notice ordering you to stop using the name.
 If you ignore the notice, the company will begin a litigation process to stop you.